rmbeddor14/BB-React/README.md

 - Correctly hosted
 - made admin screen
 - you can see from the gif that it does need some work on reactivity
+- fixed the workflow (github actions) (the .github/yaml files)so that the push causes firebase deploy pipeline

 https://bb-react-f3374.web.app/